Logo

 On December 23,2009, Kenta Kobashi was seriously injured in a three-way match against Honda and Kikuchi.

-Kenta Kobashi was sidelined for 19 months with nerve damage in his right arm.
+Kenta Kobashi was sidelined for 19 months with nerve damage in his right arm, mainly from the usage of his knife-edged chops.

 Kenta Kobashi made his return on July 23,2011, teaming with Go Shiozaki in a tag team match, where they were defeated by Akitoshi Saito and Jun Akiyama.

-On December 9,2012, Kenta Kobashi attended Noah's Ryogoku Kokugikan event and during an in-ring interview, revealed he planned to retire in a Noah ring in 2013.
+On December 9, Kenta Kobashi attended Noah's Ryogoku Kokugikan event and, during an in-ring interview, he revealed that he was planned to retire in a Noah ring in 2013.

 Noah and Kenta Kobashi seemingly came to an agreement to let him retire as opposed to forcing him to leave the promotion.